[Download CV as pdf]

 FIELDS OF SPECIALIZATION

-PUBLISHED OR ACCEPTED
+PUBLISHED OR FORTHCOMING

 “Mapping and Measuring the Information Society: A Social Science Perspective on the Opportunities, Problems and Prospects of Broadband Internet Data in the United States,” with William Dutton, Elizabeth Mack, and R.V.
 Rikard.
 The Information Society 35 (2019), pp. 57-68.